andrewbackes/gochat/readme.md

 Go Chat
 =======

 Simple TCP chat program written in Golang.
-The purpose is to demonstrate how easy it is to communicate over a network with Go.
+Demonstrate how easy network communication is with Go.
 This is a precursor to a more complicated distributed computing system I am writing.

 The program sends messages to anybody who has connected to you and anybody you have connected to.